atidyshirt/University/COSC264/notes.md

 int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);

-struct sockaddr {
+// this is to hold any kind of address (allocating memory) struct sockaddr {
   sa_family_t sa_family;
   char sa_data[14];
 }

-struct sockaddr_in {
+// Contains all the things that we need to specify an address struct sockaddr_in {
   short sin_family;
   unsigned short sin_port;